 Europe has a way of inspiring awe.
-So often just walking down old town streets that are over 500 years old leaves you feeling a little wonderstruck.
-That is not even mentioning when get to walk through old castles and imagine the history that occurred right where you are standing.
+So often just walking down the streets in small towns that are over 500 years old leaves you feeling a little wonderstruck.
+That is not even mentioning the first time you get to walk through an old castle and imagine the history that occurred right where you are standing.
 Seeing sculptures and paintings in real life that you have only ever saw in art books also leaves you a little lost for words.
-Old cathedrals full of details and seeming impossible domes and arches are also astonishing accomplishments to witness and leave you feeling a little reverential.
+Old cathedrals full of details and seemingly impossible domes and arches are also astonishing accomplishments to witness and leave you feeling a little reverential.
 This Europe itinerary for 2 weeks of travel will whet your taste for travel that opens your eyes and leaves you in awe.
-My family and I just completed this Europe trip itinerary so it is family approved!
+My family and I just completed this 2 week western Europe itinerary so it is family approved.
+We had the best time!

-This Europe trip itinerary includes some of our favorite european vacation destinations.
-We planned this family european vacation as a way to introduce our kids (9 and 11) to some of their heritage and to the open their eyes to what a diverse world we live in.
+This Europe trip itinerary includes some of our favorite western European vacation destinations.
+Talk about the best way to spend 14 full days!
+We planned this family European vacation as a way to introduce our kids (9 and 11) to some of their heritage and to the open their eyes to what a diverse world we live in.
 I think travel is a great way to learn history, geography, and that there are so many ways to one thing.
-This Europe itinerary for 2 weeks will allow you to explore the wonders of Austria, Germany, France, and England.
+This Europe itinerary for 2 weeks will allow you to explore the popular destinations of Austria, Germany, France, and England.
 I have a whole separate Italy Travel Itinerary that you can use if want to extend your vacation or swap out part of it.
+I hope you find these tips helpful to customize the perfect trip with the best places depending on how much time you have available.

 Day 1 Salzburg, Austria